with James Manktelow & Amy Carlson.

 This can depend on both you and the task.
 But it's important to understand which of the two is relevant in a given situation, so that you can select the best approach for overcoming your reluctance to get going.

 One reason is that people find a particular job unpleasant, and try to avoid it because of that.
 Most jobs have unpleasant or boring aspects to them, and often the best way of dealing with these is to get them over and done with quickly, so that you can focus on the more enjoyable aspects of the job.

 Another cause is that people are disorganized.
-Organized people manage to fend of the temptation to procrastinate, because they will have things like prioritized to-do lists and schedules which emphasize how important the piece work is, and identify precisely when it’s due.
+Organized people manage to fend off the temptation, because they will have things like prioritized to-do lists and schedules which emphasize how important the piece work is, and identify precisely when it’s due.
 They’ll also have planned how long a task will take to do, and will have worked back from that point to identify when they need to get started in order to avoid it being late.
 Organized people are also better placed to avoid procrastination, because they know how to break the work down into manageable “next steps”.

 Even if you’re organized, you can feel overwhelmed by the task.
 You may doubt that you have the skills or resources you think you need, so you seek comfort in doing tasks you know you're capable of completing.
 Unfortunately, the big task isn't going to go away – truly important tasks rarely do.
 You may also fear success as much as failure.
 For example, you may think that success will lead to you being swamped with more requests to do this type of task, or that you’ll be pushed to take on things that you feel are beyond you.